Ali Brice

 Ali Brice is a UK-based alternative comedian, character comedian, and actor who regularly performs at the Edinburgh Fringe Festival.
 He has toured internationally as a stage actor and regularly features in high-profile television commercials.

 Career

-Brice began performing comedy in 2010 and is a regular performer at some of the most prestigious alternative comedy clubs in the UK, including ACMS and Weirdos.
-He took his first show, Eric Meat Wants to Go Shopping, to the Edinburgh Fringe in 2014 to rave reviews, with Chortle calling him 'joyously bonkers'.
+Brice began performing comedy in 2010 and is a regular performer at alternative comedy clubs in the UK, including ACMS and Weirdos.
+He took his first show, Eric Meat Wants to Go Shopping, to the Edinburgh Fringe in 2014, with Chortle calling him 'joyously bonkers'.
 That same year Time Out named him as one of their 'ones to watch' in a list of character comedians.